top of page

 What’s your stress signature?

-Having done this review you will now have an idea of how you tend to respond when you feel stressed.
+Having reflected on a recent situation, you'll now have an idea of how you tend to respond when you feel stressed.
 Let’s confirm there is nothing else that occurs by recalling another situation and checking through the lists again.

 Once you have reviewed a couple of circumstances, what do you notice about your stress signature?